 As the forces of one and two are united by a third, an entirely new whole is generated.
 This is the first manifestation of what we might call “shared reality.”
 It is in three-dimensional space that bodies are born, grow, decay and die.

 If you are reading this, you are most likely in the depths of a third-dimensional experience.
 You are a conglomeration of water held by Earth breathing air that feeds the fire in your eyes and belly.
 These elements interact with your five senses to create the sensation of embodied aliveness.
-What a beautiful miracle [link to article on Platonic Solids] (and a topic for another time)!
+What a beautiful miracle Platonic Solids (and a topic for another time)!

 Here is a graphic representation of the process just described, wherein we have completed the original promise of the monad as containing all that is “linear…plane and solid.”